How to mine queries through S3

 Set up the S3 bucket

 The query files must be available in an S3 bucket.
+You can either upload these files to the Atlan deployment bucket or use your own S3 bucket.

-If the S3 bucket is different from the Atlan deployment bucket, you must configure access to it.
 To configure access, add the following IAM policy to the default EC2 instance role used by the Atlan EKS cluster.

 {